 Sounds good, right?

 One has to wonder what would have happened if social media had existed that evening, with millions of Star Wars fans live-tweeting or posting reaction videos on YouTube.
 I think it’s a safe bet that the entire internet would’ve melted to slag before this thing’s first commercial break.
 Part Star Wars and part variety show, it succeeds at being neither, yet does so in a manner from which it’s impossible to look away.
 It is a glorious dumpster fire, if in fact one can use such a term in a complimentary fashion.

 As it unspools to our ever-increasing horror, we catch up with pretty much everyone who survived the events of the first film, and we also meet a few new characters.
-Some, like Boba Fett – introduced as he is in a kind of Heavy Metal -like diversion into animation for reasons that I firmly believe are firmly rooted in mood-altering substances – would go on to make numerous appearances and contributions to Star Wars lore.
+Some, like Boba Fett – introduced as he is in a kind of Heavy Metal -like diversion into animation for reasons that I maintain are firmly rooted in mood-altering substances – would go on to make numerous appearances and contributions to Star Wars lore.
 Others, like Bea Arthur’s Ackmena (a personal favorite) and Harvey Korman’s Krelman, are perhaps best left in the trash compactor of Star Wars history.
 We do get to see Chewie’s home planet and his family, though even that can’t escape ridicule thanks to the names given to Chewie’s father and son: Itchy and Lumpy.